arunvl88/keycloak-Zero-Trust/README.md

 4. **Check the Logs**

-    Monitor the logs for PostgreSQL and Keycloak to ensure they start correctly:# keycloak-Zero-Trust
+    Monitor the logs for PostgreSQL and Keycloak to ensure they start correctly:

+    ```bash
+    sudo docker-compose logs -f postgres
+    sudo docker-compose logs -f keycloak

+    ```